What is it? It is liver cancer and a low condition in children.

-Chemotherapy drugs decrease the production of blood cells by the bone marrow for a variable period of time.
+Chemotherapy drugs decrease the production of blood cells in the bone marrow for a variable period.

-The child may need blood transfusions or platelets and will be at a higher risk of getting infections.
+The child may need blood transfusions or platelets and is at a higher risk of infections.

 Nausea and vomiting

-Some of the chemotherapy drugs used can make the child feel sick or vomit.
+Some of the chemotherapy drugs can make the child feel sick or vomit.

 Also, the doctor will prescribe medication to stop nausea and vomiting.
 These are generally very effective.